mjjw-github/NoSQL-Coarse/MongoDB/Exercise3.md

 {field: {$not: {conditional}}

-Let"s find the teachers with multiple expressions
+Let' find the initial release with multiple expressions.

 ```
 db.myfirstcollection.find({